cmeraki/vit.triton/posts/PART2.md

 grid = lambda meta: (B, triton.cdiv(N, meta["BLOCK_SIZE_ROW"]), triton.cdiv(D_out, meta["BLOCK_SIZE_COL"]))
 ```

 we would have the grid configuration as (1, 4, 3).
 We would be launching a total of 12 blocks.
 Now, what would it take to load the block with rows 8 to 11 and columns 4 to 7?
-Based on simple arithmetic, it looks like we should be loading `(1, 2, 1)`th block where first dimension corresponds the batch dimension, second dimension corresponds to the row dimension and third dimension corresponds to the column dimension.
+Based on simple arithmetic, it looks like we should be loading `(1, 2, 1)`th block where the first dimension corresponds to the batch dimension, the second dimension corresponds to the row dimension and the third dimension corresponds to the column dimension.
 This would correspond to

 ```python
 tl.program_id(axis=0) == 1